ArulprasathD/python/README.md

 # 🐍 python Basics Practice

-This repository contains my complete learning journey in Python, covering core concepts from basics to object-oriented programming .
+This repository contains my complete learning journey in Python, covering core concepts from basics to object-oriented programming.

 ---